CloudLabs-AI/MS-900-Lab-Content/Module 3 : M365 Business Management Capabilities.md

 1. From the top navigation menu click on **Share**.
 From here based on your requirement you can either use link, QR code, Embed or Email option to share your form.

    ![](Images/img76.png)

+1. To know more about forms refer https://support.microsoft.com/en-us/forms.

 # Exercise 5 : Setup Basic PowerBI Report from a sample Excel

+  In this exercise you will learn how to create a Power BI report from sample data and visualize it.

 ### Task 1: Import data to PowerBI